obriencj/obriencj.github.io/content/blog/2023-11-07-year-one-of-cycling.md

 I am no paragon of riding, but my focus had always been on just muddling through, in keeping a consistent pace, trying to go even when my body said there wasn't any gas left in the tank.
-Her focus was, as best I can tell, on how strong her legs were.
+Her focus, as best I can tell, was on how strong her legs were.
 On how hard she could push on a hill, so much more than I could.
 It was on the ride back that this difference in focus really made itself clear.
 The sky kept getting dimmer, the distance felt forever away, and we were constantly